-The Digital Projects Office, a part of the Electronic Resources and Information Technologies (ERIT) Department, is responsible for coordinating digital preservation and access projects both within the library and for external keepers of unique historical material, including UNCG faculty and local cultural heritage organizations.
+The Digital Projects unit, a part of the Electronic Resources and Information Technologies (ERIT) Department, is responsible for the digitization of primary source materials and other historical and archival resources, both within the University Libraries and for external keepers of unique historical material, including UNCG faculty and local cultural heritage organizations.

 Digital Collections Priority Areas

 The Digital Projects Priorities Team has identified four collection priority areas for new digital projects based on collection strengths and priorities within the University and the Univiversity Libraries:

 For a list of our completed and in progress digital projects, please visit the UNCG Digital Collections website.

 For updates, check out the Digital Projects blog or Facebook page.